 Chase 5/24 FAQs

-No, Chase business credit cards will not count towards 5/24.
+No, Chase business credit cards will not count toward 5/24 as long as they aren't listed on your personal credit report.
 However, you must be under 5/24 in order to be considered.

 Yes, they do.

-All Chase cards are subject to 5/24, including Chase business credit cards.
+Which Chase cards are not subject to 5/24?

 Yes, you can — this is one method of circumventing 5/24 the rule.
 Unfortunately, by doing a product change in place of opening a new account, you won't be eligible to earn the sign-up bonus on that card.